FlyingMandarine/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 the result would have been `[ [1, 2, 3], 4, 5]`.

-When we take elements from an array by [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment), a similar looking syntax is used to <i>gather</i> the rest of the elements:
+When we take elements from an array by [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment), a similar-looking syntax is used to <i>gather</i> the rest of the elements:

 ```js
 const numbers = [1, 2, 3, 4, 5, 6]